ryandewolfe33/COSC320Project/Milestone3Paper.md

 Finally, we had lots of trouble making samples of the dataset to use a tests on our algorithm.
 The fields were often changed in subtle ways that caused errors in our program and we did not have enough time to solve them all.

 ## Task Separation and Responsibilities.
-Josh - Implement Main, Node and debugging
+* Josh - Implement Main, Node and debugging/refactoring
-Ryan - Implement Flight and debugging
+* Ryan - Implement Flight and debugging
-Mike - Implemented FlightList and debugging
+* Mike - Implemented FlightList and debugging
-Liza - Data read-in
+* Liza - Data read-in